String theory in twistor space and minimal tension holography: The twistor sigma model for Euclidean

-These OPEs are seen to hold in the regime of large $\Phi$, when the interaction term in \eqref{eq:Waki_action} vanishes.
-We hope to be able to describe this current algebra using chiral twistors as in \S\ref{sec:twistor_sigma_model}.
-As pointed out earlier, we can do this only at level $k=1$.
-This is a special point in the parameter space, where the background charge becomes imaginary, $q = \sqrt{2}i$ and hence, $\Phi$ effectively becomes a compact boson, appearing only in the combination $i\Phi$.
-Moreover,the worldsheet is thought to be pinned to the boundary in the minimal tension limit, such that the limit of large $\Phi$ is sensible at $k=1$.\footnote{In \cite{McStay:2023thk}, an alternative prescription to see how these free field OPEs arise was presented, without the need for a large $\Phi$ limit, based off \cite{Gerasimov:1990fi}.
-Moreover, in \cite{Sriprachyakul:2024gyl}, it was shown that the interaction term can be perturbatively reintroduced to correlation functions and gives a vanishing contribution at all orders when $k=1$.}\\
+These OPEs are seen to hold in the regime of large $\Phi$, when the interaction term in \eqref{eq:Waki_action} vanishes, and they have been applied widely throughout the literature at $k=1$.
+This is one reason why it has been suspected that the worldsheet of the $k=1$ string is effectively pinned to the boundary \cite{Eberhardt:2019ywk,McStay:2023thk,Dei:2023ivl}.
+Indeed, only the bottom of the continuum of states (and its spectral flow) contributes at $k=1$ \cite{Eberhardt:2018ouy} which corresponds to worldsheet instantons that wrap the boundary \cite{Maldacena:2001km}.
+Yet, the fact that we can recast the $H_3^+$ sigma model at $k=1$ in terms of chiral twistors at generic bulk points provides evidence that the $k=1$ string really does capture all of the physics of $AdS_3$, not merely a near-boundary subsector.\footnote{Further evidence of this was given in \cite{McStay:2023thk,Sriprachyakul:2024gyl}.
+In \cite{McStay:2023thk}, an alternative prescription for how the Wakimoto free field OPEs arise was presented, without the need for a large $\Phi$ limit, based off \cite{Gerasimov:1990fi}.
+Moreover, in \cite{Sriprachyakul:2024gyl}, it was shown that the interaction term can be perturbatively reintroduced to correlation functions and gives a vanishing contribution at all orders when $k=1$.} We will see in \S\ref{sec:Boundary_spacetime}, nevertheless, the mechanism by which all of the physics at $k=1$ becomes localised to the boundary. \\